 For brick and mortar businesses:

 Whether you are a microbrewery in Dunedin Florida or a mom and pop auto repair shop in Jersey City, the two easiest ways to bring more clients to you with live video marketing is through attraction marketing and experience marketing.
 Attraction marketing means people are attracted to who you are as a person and the knowledge that you have about your microbrews or fixing car engines.
 Experience marketing is where you invite people into your establishment, introducing your staff, showcasing your best appetizer, or telling them what days of the week you have trivia or karaoke night.
 As an auto repair shop, you can discuss what’s included in a 10-Minute express oil change services or even collaborate with an animal shelter in the area and donate $10 for every oil change that comes through on a particular weekend, with contests and giveaways.
-Two of the best people I see helping brick and mortar businesses document themselves are Jeremy Griffin with Startup Street and Rich Cardona Media.
+One of the best people I know helping brick and mortar businesses document themselves is Jeremy Griffin with Startup Street.